GearHead87/CampusConnect/README.md

-# CollegeSpace
+# CampusConnect

-CollegeSpace is a vibrant social media platform that acts as a nexus connecting students and startups.
+CampusConnect is a vibrant social media platform that acts as a nexus connecting students and startups.
 It's designed to facilitate seamless interactions, allowing students to share thoughts, display their work, and engage with budding startups, creating a conducive environment for learning, collaboration, and recruitment.

 > tl;dr: It was my CSE370: Database Systems course project at Brac University.